cerg2010cerg2010/amyH3lix/README.md

   - Choose a right size of the fake IOTrap while initializing kexec.
   - Use a large number of Mach primitives and other syscalls that affect scheduling to increase stability.
   - kexec some hardware codes to flush the cache and TLB instead of waiting for the kpp patch to work.
+- Bootstrap
+    - Switch to Procursus bootstrap
+    - Use Zebra instead of the aging Cydia package manager
+- User interface
+    - Dark Mode